Yaswanth20/my-react-app/README.md

 <p>Date: <strong>DD/MM/YYYY</strong></p>
 ```

-Update your details like: Your Full Name & Date
+Update the page as you like

 ---

-## **4. Install Dependencies and Build the React App**
+## **6. Install Dependencies and Build the React App**
-Install required dependencies:
+Install required npm dependencies:

 ```sh
 npm install